cawfree/supporting-material/2020-09-15-ReactGlobalSummit_ReactNativeWeb/README.md

 ### Dimensions

-  - Next, a small but important point about `Dimensions`.
+  - Next, a small but especially important point about `Dimensions`.
   - It's really common to import `Dimensions` from React Native in basic apps, set your app to fixed portrait mode and be done.
     - The problem?
 Users can stretch their browser to any size they like.
       - `Dimensions` still does the job, kind of, but you have to remember that it's not a hook, right?
 So you can't really latch the width of a screen and keep it, like you can with standard native applications.
 When you make a call to `Dimensions.get("window")`, it's just a standard function invocation; there's no association with the render life cycle.